Classes, ensembles, choirs and bands.

 • Concert Band is for wind and brass players grade 5 and above

-• Wind Bands is for wind players from grade 1 to 4 and are for core curriculum students
+• Wind Bands is for wind players from grade 1 to 4 and is for core curriculum students

 • Wind Ensemble is for wind players from grade 4 and above and is for core curriculum students.